-From the exit at the northern end of the parking area, climb wooden steps and turn left onto the blue-blazed Table Rocks Trail, which parallels Spring Farm Road.
+From the exit at the northern end of the parking area, follow a short unmarked trail uphill and turn left onto the blue-blazed Table Rocks Trail, which parallels Spring Farm Road.
 As the trail reaches the top of a rise, the red-blazed Crag Trail begins on the right.
-Continue ahead on the Table Rocks Trail.
+Continue ahead on the Table Rocks Trail, which enters a field and bears right.
 Just beyond, a broad panoramic view of the Catskill Mountains -- known as the "Million Dollar View" -- appears on the left.

-Continue across open fields on a wide grassy path.
-At the end of the field, turn left, briefly follow along the edge of the field, then cross a boardwalk.
-The Table Rocks Trail turns right onto a gravel road, crosses a short footbridge, and reenters the woods, following a footpath on a contour along the side of a hill.
-After passing the Slingerland Pavilion, below on the left, the trail begins to climb, reaching a T-intersection at the top of the rise.
-Here, the red-blazed Cedar Trail begins on the right, but you should turn left to continue on the blue-blazed Table Rocks Trail, which now begins to descend.
+Continue across open fields on a wide path.
+At the end of the field, the Table Rocks Trail turns right onto Spring Farm Road, then turns left and reenters the woods.
+It follows a footpath on a contour along the side of a hill.
+After passing the Slingerland Pavilion, below to the left, the trail begins to climb, reaching a T-intersection at the top of the rise.
+Here, the red-blazed Cedar Trail begins on the right, but you should bear left to continue on the blue-blazed Table Rocks Trail, which now begins to descend.

-At the base of the descent, the Table Rocks Trail turns right onto a gravel road, but almost immediately bears left and continues on a grassy woods road, with a row of cedars on the left and open fields on the right.
-At the end of the fields, the trail bears left, goes through a gap in a stone wall and reenters the woods.
-Soon, Farm Road joins from the right and, a short distance beyond, the trail reaches Clearwater Road.
+At the base of the descent, the Table Rocks Trail turns right onto Farm Road, but in 150 feet, the trail bears left and continues on a grassy road, with cedars and deciduous trees on the left and a meadow on the right.
+At the end of the meadow, the trail bears left, goes through a gap in a stone wall and reenters the woods.
+Soon, Farm Road joins from the right, and a short distance beyond, the trail reaches Clearwater Road.

-Turn right and follow the blue-blazed Northeast Trail, which climbs steadily through mountain laurel and pitch pines, with an understory of blueberries.
-Near the top, the trail emerges onto a rock outcrop studded with pitch pines, with a panoramic view of the Catskill Mountains to the north.
+Turn right and follow the blue-blazed Northeast Trail, which climbs steadily through hemlock, mountain laurel and pitch pines.
+Near the top, the trail emerges onto a rock outcrop, with a panoramic view of the Catskill Mountains to the north.